-Over the last seven years working with program managers, I have found that they are terrific at looking at the “big picture” of their programs, but they sometimes need help evaluating available resources for creating training related to those programs or the related projects.
+Over the last decade working with program managers, I have found that they are terrific at looking at the “big picture” of their programs, but they sometimes need help evaluating available resources for creating training related to those programs or the related projects.

 “Should I create the training in-house?”
 This is a question that program managers might think about.
 Developing training with available staff resources is certainly an option.
 Many organizations have knowledgeable staff on a given topic, or staff who are intimately aware of the ins-and-outs of the projects at hand.
 It’s common for organizations to recruit them to develop the related curriculum.
 Often, these subject matter experts (SMEs) present the training as well.
 (Do SME’s make good trainers?
 They certainly can.
 And you can help.
 See Do SMEs Make Good Trainers? for some tips.)

 There are several areas to consider before committing to developing training in-house, particularly if specific training outcomes are critical.
 The importance of asking yourself these questions will vary depending on your program and what behavior changes you want in response to the training.
 By asking them, you’ll be more informed as you decide which path is the right one for your particular training situation.